lancekuo/terraform-docker-swarm-ibmcloud/README.md

 ## Prometheus and Grafana
 Those docker-compose file brings you the completed stack of prometheus and Grafana.

+You should be able to find the file at `Manager-1`

 ### Command

 **Build your docker image**
 ```bash
 cd prometheus